SheffieldML/projects/mechanistic/index.md

 ## Software

-The following software has been made available either wholly or partly as a result of work on this project:- [gpsim](http://sheffieldml.github.io/gpsim) GPSIM: Gaussian Process Modelling of Single Input Motif networks.
+The following software has been made available either wholly or partly as a result of work on this project:

+- [gpsim](http://sheffieldml.github.io/gpsim) GPSIM: Gaussian Process Modelling of Single Input Motif networks.

 - [multigp](http://sheffieldml.github.io/multigp) MULTIGP: Modelling multiple outputs with Gaussian processes (will eventually supercede the gpsim toolbox).